Placement

 Not all organisations recruit in high enough numbers or on a predictable enough timescale to warrant having a graduate scheme.
 Many SMEs (small and medium sized enterprises) and start-ups recruit on an ad hoc basis through direct entry hires – they advertise roles at any time of year when they have a vacancy to fill.
 This is common in the media, not for profit and arts sectors, where there are very few graduate schemes.

-Review our guidance on job hunting to understand where to look for advertised graduate schemes and the hidden job market.
+Review our guidance on job hunting to understand where to look for advertised graduate schemes, and also see our information on making speculative applications.

 Working in the UK